dsalo/LocalPrivacy/resources.md

 These are my top recommendations:

 * Go through your device(s) and remove any software/apps you don't use.
 That prevents them from leaking data, being breached, etc.
-* If your default browser is Google Chrome, get rid of it and install [Firefox](https://www.mozilla.org/en-US/firefox/) instead.
+* If your default browser is Google Chrome, get rid of it.
+Install [Firefox](https://www.mozilla.org/en-US/firefox/) instead.
 * Install a password manager on all your devices, and start adding your passwords to it.
 [Bitwarden](https://bitwarden.com/) is an excellent choice.
 * Laptops and desktops: Install [Privacy Badger](https://www.eff.org/privacybadger) in your favorite web browser.
 * All web browsers, including mobile: [Change your default search engine away from Google](https://gizmodo.com/the-best-google-search-alternatives-if-privacy-is-your-1848613488).
 Also, [minimize Google's tracking](https://myaccount.google.com/security).